 Upskilling farmers to adapt to changes in climate and market demands to secure the future of sustainable food production in the Mackay Whitsunday Isaac region

-This project aims to upskill graziers, horticulturalists, fishers, and foresters, to adapt to changes in climate and market trace-ability demands to secure the future of sustainable food production in the Mackay Whitsunday Isaac region.
+This project brought together graziers, horticulturalists, fishers, and foresters, to learn new skills to adapt to changes in climate and market trace-ability demands to secure the future of sustainable food production in the Mackay Whitsunday Isaac region.

 The project has been designed with stakeholders and partners throughout the region including the Greater Whitsunday Food Network, Queensland Department of Agriculture and Fisheries, and the Mackay Regional Council, Horticulture Regional Working Group.